 MOD USA/7(A)/6

-11.51 For frequency assignments to some non-geostationary-satellite systems in specific frequency bands and services, Resolution 35 (WRC-19) shall apply.
-(WRC-19)
+11.51 For frequency assignments to some non-geostationary-satellite systems in specific frequency bands and services, Resolution 35 (WRC-19) and Resolution [A7(A)-NGSO-FSS-BSS-MSS-Tolerance] (WRC-23) shall apply.
+(WRC-23)

 Reasons: To incorporate a mandatory reference to a new WRC Resolution addressing allowable deviations on elements of a notified orbital plane.

+Note: This preliminary proposal is limited to the Resolution to be referred to in several provisions of Article 11 and is based on method A4 of the CPM report.
+It is important to note that the modifications to Article 11 to incorporate a mandatory reference to this Resolution shown above are identical to those shown in the DIAP Doc #

 ADD USA/7(A)/7